Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Applications

-Let $[m]$ be the set of available locations to setup new facility.
-For each customer segment $t\in [T]$, let $v_{tj} = x_i\eta_{ti} + \kappa_{ti}$ be the corresponding utility function of location $i\in [m]$, where $x_i$ is the cost to spend on location $i$, $\eta_{ti}$ is a cost sensitivity parameter that reflects the impact of the cost $x_i$ on the choice probabilities, and $\kappa_{ti}$ are other parameters that affect the choices.
-We should have $\eta_{ti}>0$ since an increase in the cost $x_i$ should add more value to the corresponding utility of facility $i$.
-The probability that a facility located at location $i$ will be chosen by a customer $t\in [T]$, under the logit model, is given as
+Let $[m]$ be the set of available locations for setting up new facilities.
+For each customer segment $t \in [T]$, let the utility of location $i \in [m]$ be given by $v_{ti} = x_i \eta_{ti} + \kappa_{ti},$ where $x_i$ denotes the cost spent at location $i$, $\eta_{ti} > 0$ is a cost sensitivity parameter (reflecting how cost affects utility), and $\kappa_{ti}$ captures other utility-affecting factors such as location features.
+Under the logit model, the probability that a customer from segment $t$ chooses facility $i$ over competitors is given by:

-where $0$ refers to the option of selecting a facility of the competitor and $U^t_C$ captures the utilities of all the competitor's facilities.
-The objective now is to maximize an expected captured demand, i.e., the expected number of customers attracted by the opening facilities (the problem typically referred to as the maximum capture problem - MCP).
-We can write the problem as
+where $0$ refers to a competitor’s facility and $U^t_C$ represents the total utility of all competing facilities.

+The objective is to maximize expected captured demand (the expected number of customers attracted by the selected facilities), often referred to as the \textit{maximum capture problem} (MCP).
+This can be formulated as:
-where $q_t$ is the proportion of customers in segment $t$ in the market.
-The maximum capture problem \eqref{prob:maxcap} differs from the joint assortment and price optimization problem presented below as the objective function of \eqref{prob:maxcap} can be simplified into a sum-of-ratios program in which the variables $\by,\bx$ only appear in the denominators: As a result, to apply the approximation methods above, we can let $g_i^t(x_i) = 0$, $a_t=q_tU^t_C$, $b_t = U^t_C$ and $h^t_i(x_i) = \exp(x_i\eta_{ti}+\kappa_{ti})$.
-Since $\eta_{ti}>0$, $h^t_i(x_i)$ is monotonic increasing in $x_i$, thus the MISOCP reformulation in Proposition \ref{prop:misocp-1} can be used.
-Moreover, the approximate problem \eqref{prob:Approx-2} can be written as

-Then, it can be seen that the objective function of \eqref{prob:Approx-MCP} is concave in $\bz,\by$.
-Thus, the approximated problem can also be solved by a multi-cut outer-approximation algorithm \citep{mai2020multicut}.
-The idea is to introduce variable $\theta_t$ to represent each component of the objective function and write \eqref{prob:Approx-MCP} as